PascalKrieger/laravel-cookie-consent/README.md

     php artisan vendor:publish --provider="Pascalkrieger\LaravelCookieConsent\LaravelCookieConsentServiceProvider" --tag="laravel-cookie-consent-lang"
 ```

-Add a folder to `lang/vendor/laravel-cookie-consent` with your language code, for example `lang/vendor/laravel-cookie-consent/de`, and place `text.php` with the following contents within it:
+Add a folder to `lang/vendor/laravel-cookie-consent` with your language code, for example `lang/vendor/laravel-cookie-consent/de`, and place a `text.php` file with the following contents within it:

 ```php